evneis/SkaGallery/README.md

 - Stores image URLs and metadata in Firebase Firestore
 - Provides slash commands to interact with the gallery:
   - `/random` - View a random image from the gallery
-  - `/count` - See how many images are in the gallery

 ## Setup